pli888/gigadb-misc-tools/README.md

     default: SSH auth method: private key
 ```

+A VirtualBox window will appear on your desktop showing the Ubuntu boot screen
+and a console login.
+You might need to provide your `admin` password when the
+Ubuntu VM boot up process is setting up a shared folder between your computer
+and the guest Ubuntu VM.

-You now need to wait `15-20 minutes` whilst a VM running Linux Ubuntu version
+There can be a wait of `30 minutes or more` whilst a VM running Linux Ubuntu
-18.04 boots up and the process to install various software packages, GigaDB and
+version 18.04 boots up and the process to install various software packages,
-Jesse's database tools is executed.
-Waiting times might be even longer depending
+GigaDB and Jesse's database tools is executed.
+Waiting times might be even
-on how fast your network connection is for downloading packages.
-You can follow
+longer depending on how fast your network connection is for downloading
-the progress of the installation by monitoring output messages in the console:
+packages.
+You can follow the progress of the installation by monitoring output
+messages in the console:
 ```
 TASK [gigadb : Clone gigadb-website repo] **************************************
 ok: [default] => {"after": "564e669f7f680b9d7800040ac10e999768982c5c", "before": "564e669f7f680b9d7800040ac10e999768982c5c", "changed": false, "remote_url_changed": false}